limsammy/flask_microservice_rest_api_template/README.md

 * Python (using version `Python 3.10.5`)
 * Pyenv (reccomended)
 * Virtualenv (reccomended)
+* Flask
+* SQLAlchemy
+* Marshmallow

+## Marshmallow

+Why do we use marshmallow?
+It allows us to control our JSON output/input in a very clean way:

+* Core features:
+  * Validate
+  * Serialize
+  * Deserialize
+* Marshmallow makes no assumption about web frameworks or database layers.
+It will work with just about any ORM, ODM, or no ORM at all.

+### Advanced Schema Nesting

+* Most serialization libraries provide some means for nesting schemas within each other, but they often fail to meet common use cases in clean way.
+Marshmallow aims to fill these gaps by adding a few nice features for nesting schemas:
+* You can specify which subset of fields to include on nested schemas.
+* Two-way nesting.
+Two different schemas can nest each other.
+* Self-nesting.
+A schema can be nested within itself.

+## Starting dev

 1. Create a new python virtual environment for this project: `pyenv virtualenv flask-api-project`
 2. Activate the environment: `pyenv activate flask-api-project`